alhajee/ckan/doc/maintaining/form-integration.rst

 Form Integration
 ================

-CKAN allows you to integrate its Edit Dataset and New Dataset forms into an external front-end.
-To that end, CKAN also provides a simple way to redirect these forms back to the external front-end upon submission.
+FMLD allows you to integrate its Edit Dataset and New Dataset forms into an external front-end.
+To that end, FMLD also provides a simple way to redirect these forms back to the external front-end upon submission.

-Redirecting CKAN Forms
+Redirecting FMLD Forms
 ======================

-It is obviously simple enough for an external front-end to link to CKAN's Edit Dataset and New Dataset forms, but once the forms are submitted, it would be desirable to redirect the user back to the external front-end, rather than CKAN's dataset read page.
+It is obviously simple enough for an external front-end to link to FMLD's Edit Dataset and New Dataset forms, but once the forms are submitted, it would be desirable to redirect the user back to the external front-end, rather than FMLD's dataset read page.

-This is achieved with a parameter to the CKAN URL.
+This is achieved with a parameter to the FMLD URL.
 The 'return URL' can be specified in two places:

- 1. Passed as a URL-encoded value with the parameter ``return_to`` in the link to CKAN's form page.
+ 1. Passed as a URL-encoded value with the parameter ``return_to`` in the link to FMLD's form page.

- 2. Specified in the CKAN config keys :ref:`package_new_return_url` and :ref:`package_edit_return_url`.
+ 2. Specified in the FMLD config keys :ref:`package_new_return_url` and :ref:`package_edit_return_url`.

 (If the 'return URL' is supplied in both places, then the first takes precedence.)

-Since the 'return URL' may need to include the dataset name, which could be changed by the user, CKAN replaces a known placeholder ``<NAME>`` with this value on redirect.
+Since the 'return URL' may need to include the dataset name, which could be changed by the user, FMLD replaces a known placeholder ``<NAME>`` with this value on redirect.

-.. note:: Note that the downside of specifying the 'return URL' in the CKAN config is that the CKAN web interface becomes less usable on its own, since the user is hampered by the redirects to the external interface.
+.. note:: Note that the downside of specifying the 'return URL' in the FMLD config is that the FMLD web interface becomes less usable on its own, since the user is hampered by the redirects to the external interface.

 Example
 -------